Shaaali/identity-apps/docs/guides/applications/web-app/saml/register-app.md

 1. Click **Manual**
 2. Provide the following details and click **Register**.
    - **Name:** A unique name to identify your application.
    - **Issuer:** The unique identifier of the application.
 The value added here should be specified in the SAML authentication request as `saml:Issuer` element sent from the client application.
-You can't change this `issuer` configuration once you registered the app
+You can't change this `issuer` configuration after you register the app.
    - **Assertion consumer service URLs:** The URLs to which the browser is redirected to upon successful authentication and receives SAML response.
     <img :src="$withBase('/assets/img/guides/applications/saml-app/register-saml-app.png')" alt="Register SAML app">
 3. Click **Register**.